 Awstin was a handsome red boy that lived with Brian and Danielle in one of the most loving homes we know.
 Awstin was famous for his love of licking Brian’s toes.
 A special member of the family who made their house a home with his silly ways.
 Photos say it all, you can see the love in his eyes.
 He will be sadly missed but no doubt never forgotten.
 If only all of us could have been loved as much as Awstin was.

 Emmett lived a great life with Caroline and Jim Berry in Niagara Falls NY.
-A touching letter from them stated, “from day one, Emmett was a perfect fit and thereafter he gave us much more than we ever expected, Who knew Emmett could swim until he jumped in to the Canal and paddled away, We acquired Ginger as a friend dog to keep Emmett on his toes.
+A touching letter from them stated, “from day one, Emmett was a perfect fit and thereafter he gave us much more than we ever expected, Who knew Emmett could swim until he jumped into the Canal and paddled away, We acquired Ginger as a friendly dog to keep Emmett on his toes.
 They bonded immediately and she never stopped keeping him as active as possible.
 We mourn the loss but celebrate the time and memories spent with our Emmett.
 Thank you Dragonpatch for giving us such “Magical Corgis”.

 DARBY, DARBY, DARBY DOO. momma sure loves you.